 The site was later abandoned by the military because of weather patterns and increasing

 However, the foundation of the modern world of rocket and jet propulsion was laid out right here in Topsail Island.

 Today, many of the “Operation Bumblebee” structures still exist but are modified as government or community buildings (Assembly Building), homes and warehouses.

-In Surf City, there is a tower that has been modified as an oceanfront home while in Topsail Beach, a soundside home is built along the original watch tower.
+In Surf City, there is a tower that has been modified as an oceanfront home while in Topsail Beach, a sound side home is built along with the original watchtower.

 The site of the former Ocean City Pier (in North Topsail Beach) still holds a tower that was once used as the pier house.